1998 22¢ Uncle Sam Stamps

-The Forever Stamp Store® ships all in-stock orders with USPS Tracking® service.
+The Forever Stamp Store® ships all in-stock orders with First-Class Mail Tracking® service.
 Please allow 4-6 business days (preparation time not included) for in-stock items to be shipped with Default Shipping or 1-2 business days for in-stock orders to be shipped with Priority Mail Express® service.

 It normally takes 1 business day for us to process your order.
 Forever Stamp Store® products are all new, and products are rigorously inspected before being shipped.
 If there is any damage during the shipping process, please contact us promptly for replacement.